MicrosoftDocs/win32-pr.pt-br/desktop-src/lwef/using-vbscript.md

 ---
 # <a name="using-vbscript"></a>Usando o VBScript

-\[o Microsoft Agent foi preterido a partir do Windows 7 e pode não estar disponível nas versões subsequentes do Windows.\]
+\[O Microsoft Agent foi preterido a partir Windows 7 e pode não estar disponível nas versões subsequentes do Windows.\]

 O VBScript é uma linguagem de programação incluída no Microsoft Internet Explorer.
-Para outros navegadores, entre em contato com seu fornecedor sobre o suporte.
-O VBScript 2,0 (ou posterior) é recomendado para uso com o Agent.
+Para outros navegadores, entre em contato com o fornecedor sobre o suporte.
+O VBScript 2.0 (ou posterior) é recomendado para uso com o Agent.
 Embora as versões anteriores do VBScript possam funcionar com o Agent, elas não têm determinadas funções que talvez você queira usar.
-Você pode baixar o VBScript 2,0 e obter mais informações sobre o VBScript no site de downloads da Microsoft e no site do Microsoft VBScript.
+Você pode baixar o VBScript 2.0 e obter mais informações sobre o VBScript no site downloads da Microsoft e no site do Microsoft VBScript.

 Para programar o Microsoft Agent do VBScript, use o HTML <SCRIPT> tags.
 To access the programming interface, use the name of control you assign in the <OBJECT> tag, followed by the subobject (if any), the name of the method or property, and any parameters or values supported by the method or property: